vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/022/06_dashasyantA_manave.md

 title = "06"

 +++
-On ploughing with a wolf, see the publ. intro.
+On ploughing with a wolf, see the published introduction.